MrDeliciousman/MrDeliciousman.github.io/README.md

 * to work on a triple A videogame that illicits an emotional response that challenges the players view on the world.
 I want to spark their imagination and creativity to continue to explore a 3D world that I built.
 A playground that is built to tell a story.

+## Collaboration Question Answer

+* The way that I work in a team is by making sure everyone is working effectively.I feel that it is very important for everyone to knoe what they are working on.
+My main role will be front-end development and the implementation of augmented reality in the app.
+My background of being a 3D Artist is very pivotal here that allows us to implement this idea.
+Moreover, my triggers would be seeing one of my team members fall behind because my grade depends on the whole team doing well.
+But, I feel that my communication skill will help me overcome this issue.
+I feel that it is important to help others become the best that they can be instead of putting them down.
+So I would work with them to help them overcome their obstacle.

 ## Qualitative Accomplishments

 * Passionate